Skip to main content

 Taster sessions let potential patients experience a group therapy session as a guest so they can better gauge their comfort level with this method of care.
 This cuts down on the number of patients who may drop out in the first few sessions.
 An additional option is to conduct one-on-one screening appointments with potential members to evaluate their readiness for group therapy.

-Potential group members can attend a live group therapy session or, if you have videotaped sessions, may be more comfortable watching a video.
-In either case, every member of the group must consent to a newcomer visiting or watching the session.
+Potential group members can attend a live group therapy session or, if you have virtual sessions, may be more comfortable joining online.
+In either case, every member of the group must consent to a newcomer visiting the session.

 If group attendance flags, don’t focus on the specific individuals who failed to show up.
 Rather, ask how you can improve group dynamics to make it a comfortable and motivating space for all members.